jwasala/fashion-mnist-msid/README.md

 between two points in Euclidean space and thus allows for object features to be any  real numbers.
 If features are binary, Hamming distance can be used.

-Object features are represented by a vector of numbers.
+### Feature extraction
 I tried several techniques of feature extraction, 1) ...
+2) ...
-2) ... and no extraction at all—in one of the tests, I passed all image data (all pixels' brightnesses) as a vector of features.
+and no extraction at all—in some tests, I passed all image data (all pixels' brightnesses) as a vector of features.

 ## Results